PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Database-Services/copyover-process-from-prod-to-test.md

 3. SERVICE BROKER!!!
 4. run Update Paths Test from Prod script (and verify results table by table)
 5. depending on the client, scrub the data using GO LIVE INIT script
+6. copy Image Folders from prod to test

 Update Paths Test from Prod